JetBrains/kotlin-web-site/docs/reference/faq.md

 ### Why have type declarations on the right?

 We believe it makes the code more readable.
-Besides, it enables some nice syntactic features, for instance, it is easy to leave type annotations out.
+Besides, it enables some nice syntactic features.
+For instance, it is easy to leave type annotations out.
 Scala has also proven pretty well this is not a problem.

-### Will right-handed type declarations effect tooling?
+### Will right-handed type declarations affect tooling?

 No. It won't.
 We can still implement suggestions for variable names, etc.